 Some caravan park owners refuse to enter into residency agreements with residents, yet still ask for an amount of money that is equal to a bond.
 In these situations they tend to call this amount something other than a bond, for example a ‘key deposit’.
-If this happens to you, contact the Tenants Union for advice before paying any money.
+If this happens to you, contact us for advice before you pay.

 If you sign a residency agreement and pay a bond, your park or caravan owner must give you a Bond Lodgement form.
 Once you have signed the form they must lodge your bond with the Residential Tenancies Bond Authority.
-If your park owner/manager requires a bond but refuses to give you a Bond Lodgement form, contact the Tenants Union.
+If your park owner/manager requires a bond but refuses to give you a Bond Lodgement form, contact us for advice.